ansonl/TouchTerrain_for_CAGEO/ReadMe.md

 // Click the Run button next to the task to start it.
 // The image will be created in your Drive account with the specified fileFormat.
 ```

+## Anaconda

+To use TouchTerrain in the Anaconda/conda environment, install as usual with setup.py.

+TouchTerrain installation in conda can be manually updated at `C:\Users\%USER%\.conda\envs\YOUR_ENV\Lib\site-packages\touchterrain`